Anello-Photonics/docs-A1/communication_messaging.rst

 4.3.
 RTCM Data Input
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Standard RTCM Messages are forwarded to the ANELLO EVK to enable the GNSS receivers to reach RTK precision.
+Standard RTCM messages are forwarded to the ANELLO EVK to enable the GNSS receivers to reach RTK precision.
 The EVK receives standard RTCM3.3 in MSM format, including MSM4, MSM5, and MSM7 messages.
 The
 ANELLO Python Program provides an NTRIP client which can connect to a standard NTRIP network and forward the
 received RTCM messages into the EVK.